 If you can win a VIP customer and turn him into a long-term benefit plan, your business will turn the rocks of the economic tumult.

-How would it be if a VIP client recommends your brand to other customers?
-It will surely put a great impact on your brand value and will get you more traffic in no time.
-The best thing about them is that you don't have to struggle every time to sell your products.
-Now, the important thing that is to be considered here is, knowing your VIP customer.
+How would it be if a VIP client recommended your brand to other customers?
+It will surely have a great impact on your brand value and will get you more traffic in no time.
+The best thing about them is that every time to sell your products, like custom portraits and other types of artwork, you don't have to struggle to convince your customers.
+Now, the important thing to be considered here is, knowing your VIP customer.
 Do you know everything about them?

 If you have a VIP customer, how would you keep them?
 They cannot be your one-time buyers and then, nowhere to be seen.
 Keeping them can benefit you more than spending your time and investment in getting a new customer.
 If you are willing to motivate them to spend even 5 times the actual value of reselling, you are probably earning more than getting a new client.

 According to recent statistics collected from LinkedIn, 73% of clients leave when they find out that you do not care for them anymore.
 By care, we purely mean high-quality customer service that includes regular follow-ups.
 If you have any latest offers that you think might please your customers, shoot them out to them.
 Once they feel ignored, they will take no time to switch to another seller; who might be a competitor.
 It is easy to write tons of customer services and brand royalty but it is that hard to follow the volumes you have written.
 The whole story comes down to brand loyalty, it is how you treat your customers and deliver your services.
 This is what makes every brand stands out from the crowd.